Learn how to support compliance through faster literature screening and management.

 To turn off term highlighting for a specific term type, select its term type button.
 To toggle term highlighting on or off for the entire Abstract field, press Alt + H on your keyboard (Opt + H on Mac).

-Literature Additional Information
+Literature Additional Information Section

 When importing literature reference information from a database, Vault maps all additional information from your uploaded RIS file to this section.